AdobeDocs/document-cloud-learn.en/help/sign/digitalid/intesi-sign.md

 thumbnail: KT-8703.jpg
 kt: 8703
 ---
-# Signing using Intesi Group
+# Signing using [!DNL Intesi Group]

-Learn how to use your Intesi Group digital ID to authenticate your identity and authorize a remote digital signature (cloud signature) on a document.
+Learn how to use your [!DNL Intesi Group] digital ID to authenticate your identity and authorize a remote digital signature (cloud signature) on a document.

 >[!VIDEO](https://video.tv.adobe.com/v/336989?hidetitle=true)